jonatan-kazmierczak/articles/kingdom-of-god.md

 - if a given fragment is boring for you, skip it and move forward
 - if you don't understand some fragment, just move forward - it happens to everyone; you can read that fragment again later to understand it better

-## What to do with the information you have learned?
+## What to do with the information I have learned?
 - repent of your sins
 - pray for the Kingdom of God to come
 - share the information with whomever you can